 Because InDesign is built on foundations which preceded web design, stemming from the technology developed by Quark for the first layout publishing program, QuarkXPress, it is still a traditional print publishing program at heart.

-Publisher by contrast, though inspired by the InDesign interface, doesn't have the same historical legacy, and there are some features of the program which feel more relevant for how designers work now.
+Affinity Publisher, by contrast, though inspired by the InDesign interface, doesn't have the same historical legacy, and there are some features of the program which feel more relevant for how designers work now.

-One example is the ability to set a facing page document to begin on a left-hand page.
+One example is the ability to set a facing-page document to begin on a left-hand page.
 Sure, this isn’t what you’d want to choose for a traditional multi-page document like a print book or magazine, but there are occasions where you might want to start your document with a two-page spread, like eMagazines or interactive PDFs, for example.

 It's Speedier and Lighter Than InDesign

-One of the main complaints with InDesign is the processing power of the software.
+One of the main complaints about InDesign is the processing power of the software.
 It’s a very heavy program, which can have an impact on usability, particularly if you’re working on a laptop rather than a desktop.
 Switching the Display Performance in InDesign to Fast Display can solve the problem, but it also means you have to do the bulk of your work while looking at heavily pixelated images.